 No. We really don’t.

-Harry assumes it — because at that point in the story arc he was determined to draw a straight line between Snape and Voldemort, regardless.
+Harry assumes it — because at that point in the story arc he was determined to draw a straight line between Snape and Voldemort, regardless of the evidence.
 But just how high has Harry’s accuracy rating been so far?
 Particularly whenever it applies to Snape.

 I’m talking about the story as it stood in the course of the first 6 books, before his “hero’s intuition” had him falling backwards into the correct solution by apparently divine guidance all through the course of DHs, you know.
 Prior to that, his accuracy rating really wasn’t all that good.